Outpatient Rehab Program in Arizona

-Each of our clients will be assessed by our team upon entering the program.
-This will include discussing things like medical history, family history, past trauma, psychological situation, and treatment history.
+Each of our clients will be assessed by our team upon entering the op program.
+This will include discussing things like medical history, family history, past trauma, psychological situation, and addiction treatment history.
 This helps in creating a unique treatment plan.

 Remember, people battling addiction are never alone.
 Whether it’s you or a loved one who needs assistance, do not hesitate to reach out.
 We’re here for you.

-We offer specialized treatment for men who are seeking to break free from the grasp of addiction.
+We offer specialized outpatient treatment for men who are seeking to break free from the grasp of addiction.
 In order to allow men to be more open and vulnerable with therapists and their treatment group, they will be limited in their interaction with women to completely focus on treatment.
 By working strictly with other men, clients can focus on any issues that are affecting them on their road to recovery.

 Similarly, Pinnacle Peak Recovery offers treatment programs created for women because women also benefit more from individualized care that meets their specific needs during treatment.
 Women typically make more progress toward recovery when they can get away from the stressors of everyday life.

-We offer therapies that have been proven to work here at Pinnacle Peak, including cognitive behavioral therapy and dialectical behavior therapy.
+Our outpatient programs offer therapies that have been proven to work here at Pinnacle Peak, including cognitive behavioral therapy and dialectical behavior therapy.